snoowbirvd/Data-Scientist-Assoc.-Practical-Exam/README.md

 Dataset: [HouseSales.csv](https://github.com/snoowbirvd/Data-Scientist-Assoc.-Practical-Exam/blob/62cdec419d676ac7ebe4ba0650c76f2b9befa1ad/house_sales.csv)

 **Project Instructions:**
+- Use Python to perform each of the tasks (5 Tasks).
 - The object you have been asked to create will be graded, not the code.
 - Ensure you match any column name or object requirements.
+- Only 2 opportunities to submit the exam for grading
+- You must be successful in all tasks to pass this exam
 - The fit of your models will be compared to held back values from the test set provided to you.
 We will calculate the Root Mean Squared Error of your predictions.
 - At least one of your two models must have a Root Mean Squared Error below 30,000 to pass
-- All required data has been created and has the required columns
-- 2 Attempts to submit and grade

 ### Initial Data Assessment
-**My Approach**: Before diving into specific tasks, I analyzed the overall goal of this project (although, its not the focus of the test, it's important that we com
+**My Approach**: 2 things I practice before diving into the specific tasks
+1. Understanding the overall goal of this project (to properly absorb the approach and learnings to this case)

-Goal: To help RealAgents optimize the listing prices of houses by predicting house sale prices based on their characteristics.
-By achieving this, RealAgents can reduce the time required to sell houses and improve competitiveness.
-This involves:

-- Cleaning and preparing the dataset for reliable analysis.
+   - Task 1 & 2 is about cleaning and preparing the dataset for reliable analysis
-- Exploring the relationship between house features (e.g., bedrooms, area, location) and sale price.
+   - Task 3 is Exploring the relationship between house features (e.g., bedrooms, area, location) and sale price
-- Building a baseline predictive model to estimate sale prices based on available features.
+   - Rask 4 & 5 is Building a baseline predictive model to estimate sale prices based on available features
+   - Overall, we are making this project to help RealAgents optimize the listing prices of houses by predicting house sale prices based on their characteristics

-Also, I conducted a comprehensive data quality inspection to:
+2. Inspecting the dataframe and conducting a comprehensive data quality inspection
    - Verify all required columns exist with correct data types
    - Understand the nature and extent of data quality issues
    - Plan the cleaning strategy based on actual data patterns

 ### Task 1: Missing Value Identification and Treatment
 **My Assessment & Strategy**: